|Civil Rights Act of 1964 Signed into Law (July)|

 In violation of the Civil Rights Act, the publicly-financed Jonesboro library and swimming pool are still segregated — Black children cannot read any of the books or cool off in the sweltering summer heat.
 Led by CORE, local youth attempt to integrate the library and pool.
 More than 40 are arrested at the library and 15 at the pool.
 The parents of some of the students involved are then arrested in their homes for "Contributing to the Delinquency of Minors."
 The Ku Klux Klan retaliates for this challenge to segregation with a caravan of more than 25 trucks and cars that parades slowly through the "Quarters," Jonesboro's main Black neighborhood.
 The Klansmen are armed and their identities hidden by white hoods which is a violation of Louisiana law.
 Leading the caravan is a Sheriff's patrol car.

-At a meeting held in the union hall, Thomas and Kirkpatrick merge their two groups into the Deacons for Defense and Justice which they later incorporate as a Louisiana non-profit organization for the purpose of "educating United States citizens, and especially minority groups, in the principles of democracy."
+At a meeting held in the union hall, Thomas and Kirkpatrick merge their two groups into the Deacons of Defense and Justice which they later incorporate as a Louisiana non-profit organization for the purpose of "educating United States citizens, and especially minority groups, in the principles of democracy."
 The Deacons are not the first in the Freedom Movement to practice armed self-defense against the Klan — Robert Williams and the Monroe, NC, NAACP branch he led did so in 1957, as did the Black community in St. Augustine FL, and also individuals and ad-hoc groups in Southwest Georgia, Alabama, and Mississippi.
 But the Deacons are the first to set up a formal, explicit — and public — self-defense organization.

 The Deacons adopt strict rules and discipline.
 Members must be 21 or older — many are World War II and Korea combat veterans in their thirties and forties.
 Members pay $10 to join and monthly dues of $2.
 They supply their own shotguns and rifles, and the organization supplies ammunition purchased in bulk through a discount program of the National Rifle Association (NRA).
 The bylaws make it clear that the Deacons stand for defense, not provocation.
 They will not offensively attack whites or white- owned property, but they are determined to defend civil rights activists and the Black community — with guns if necessary.
 Equipped with walkie-talkies and CB radios for communications, guards are posted around the Freedom House and outside mass meetings, Deacons patrol the Quarters at night, and armed escorts are provided for CORE freedom-fighters entering and leaving town.